How to Revive a Dying Fiddle-Leaf Fig

 Fiddle leaf figs are native to tropical forests in West Africa and prefer warm and humid conditions and tolerate a temperature range of 65ºF to 75ºF (18ºC to 24ºC).

-Fiddle-leaf figs also require top 2 inches of the soil to dry out between each bout of watering.
-If the fig’s soil is consistently damp then it drops its leaves due to root rot.
+Another classic reason that I see cropping up is overwatering.
+Fiddle-leaf figs also require the top 2 inches of soil to dry out between each bout of watering.
+If the fig’s soil is consistently damp, then it drops its leaves due to root rot.

-Damp soil can also be caused by pots with drainage holes in the base and the use of saucers, trays underneath the pot or decorative outer pots, which can all cause excess water to pool around the base of the pot, so that the soil is saturated and does not drain sufficiently.
+It is important that damp soil can also be caused by pots with drainage holes in the base and the use of saucers, trays underneath the pot, or decorative outer pots, which can all cause excess water to pool around the base of the pot so that the soil is saturated and does not drain sufficiently.

 As figs are native to tropical Africa, they are adapted to living in humidity of around 60% and can suffer indoors as typically, houses are usually around 10% humidity.